Manchester Literature Festival

-Our North is a writing commission on the life and work of Andrea Dunbar at Tyneside Cinema in Newcastle as part of the British Film Institute’s Film Hub North.
+Our North was a writing commission on the life and work of Andrea Dunbar at Tyneside Cinema in Newcastle as part of the British Film Institute’s Film Hub North.
 This project forms part of a special season of film screenings celebrating great Northern writers on screen and is supported by the BFI and National Lottery.

 The Humber Star is a collaborative work between Adelle Stripe & Halldór Smárason that was performed at John Grant’s North Atlantic Flux: Sounds From Smoky Bay programme as part of Hull City of Culture 2017.
 Read by Vicky Foster, the poem was adapted for performance by Icelandic composer Halldór Smárason and was performed by an ensemble, Sinfonia UK Collective, at Jubilee Church.
 It is now available to watch on Vimeo.

 The Humber Star project was commissioned by Curated Place and supported through the Artists’ International Development Fund, a jointly funded programme between the British Council and Arts Council England, and Grants for the Arts.